7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 Can vitamin C be used with niacinamide?

 Yes -- the old advice that they cancel each other out has been disproven.
 Layer vitamin C first, then niacinamide after absorption.
-Most dermatologists now say combining them is safe and beneficial.
+Current evidence does not show a meaningful conflict for most routines.

 When should you apply vitamin C serum?